umariqb/3D_Pose_Estimation_CVPR2016/README.md

   Line 85:
        You can specify, how many iterations you want to perform.

-7. RUNNING THE CODE
+6. RUNNING THE CODE

   You can either call 'RUN_Complete.m' to perform 3D Pose Estimation onthe whole dataset once or call 'RUN_Iterated.m' to performe 3D Pose Estimation	for each single image of the dataset.

 	Ideally the approach requires roughly 100GBs of RAM to load 3D pose databases for the retrievel of K-NNs.
 However, in this release we have modified the code to fit in 32GBs of RAM.
 Therefore, the run-time will be different as compared to  the one reported in the paper.

-  7.1.
-Provided Data
-  To speed things up, we provide 2D Pose Estimation results	(ActivityAll_S11_C2.txt) and the K-NN for each body configuration (sepOrient.tar) which can be found in the Data folder.

-8. FUTURE RELEASE
+7. FUTURE RELEASE
     In the future we will also add support for HumanEva dataset

 ## Citing